 Nutritiously delicious school meals are available for our pupils each day, cooked by our excellent kitchen staff right here on the premises.

 School meals are be prepared by Principals Catering and are cooked in our kitchen.
 Children eat in groups of six to eight children with an older child taking some responsibility for younger pupils.
 Children are expected to eat the food chosen.
-It is important that we have up to date information about specific allergies or food dislikes as this helps to avoid any embarrassment to your child.

 Payment methods: –

-It is possible for children to have a packed lunch or school meals on different days, however we would ask that parents commit to a regular pattern for a six week term.
+It is possible for children to choose a packed lunch or school meals on different days, however we would ask that parents commit to a regular pattern for a six week term.
 (We can no longer allow children to change their meal order week by week.)

 Free School Meals